cgmartin/spa-express-static-server/README.md

 $ npm install spa-express-static-server --save
 ```

-Create a `server.js` wrapper script, passing in your specific configuration options:
+Create a `server.js` wrapper script, passing in the configuration options that apply for your app:
 ```js
 // server.js
 var staticServer = require('spa-express-static-server');